jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	}
 }

-// Called whenever time the filter or the filterkeys change function updateFilter(data)
+// Helper function - Called whenever time the filter or the filterkeys change function updateFilter(data)
 {
 	// Start with all table entries, to be reduced by each filter entry's non-hits